derickdss/derickdss/README.md

 - 👋 Hi, I’m Derick
 - 👀 I’m interested in Javascript, React, NodeJS and programming on the whole
 - 🌱 I’m currently learning JS, React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Frontend works
 - 📫 How to reach me ...

 <!---